mikemilla/swift-ui-apns/README.md

-# This is a barebones & fully functional push notification setup in a SwiftUI app.
+# This is a SwiftUI app with Push Notification support using APNS

 ## Getting Started